taktos/pr-to-backlog-action/README.md

-# Backlog Pull Request action
+# Pull request to Backlog

-This action add comment to Backlog issues when pull request opend or closed.
+This action add comment to [Backlog](https://backlog.com) issues when pull request opened or closed.

+Pull request title should have issue key like `PROJECT-1`

 ## Inputs